Cathay ends Airbus A350-1000 drought

 "There's always a risk with new technologies," Slosar said.
 "We have a reasonable sized fleet still of 747s, of which we can slow down the retirement or even speed up, based on when aircraft are coming."

-Airbus CEO Fabrice Bregier said the company had learned its lesson on program delays and vowed to avoid the kind of slippage that has resulted in customers like Etihad cancelling orders.
+Airbus CEO Fabrice Bregier said the company had learned its lesson on programme delays and vowed to avoid the kind of slippage that has resulted in customers like Etihad cancelling orders.

 "We would prefer to delay by a couple of weeks, instead of rushing and then discovering problems later.
 This is the biggest lesson we have learned," he said, adding that the A350-1000 would move to first flight next year.